 Because the sales pitch isn’t just hyped-up and deceptive – leading you to believe that making a ton of money via YouTube is quickly and easily done.

-But the product itself teaches you to steal other YouTubers’ videos, that can potentially land you in the crap for copyright infringement.
+But the product itself teaches you to ethically steal other YouTubers’ videos through YouTube’s ‘Creative Commons License‘.

-If you wanna become successful as a YouTuber, find a legit training course that shows you the ropes, and work your tail off at shooting your own stuff.
+Then find a legit training course (i.e. YT Supremacy) that teaches you the ropes, and work your tail off at recording your own stuff.

 It’s as simple as that.

 Final Verdict: Not Recommended.